POSTED BY February 27, 2018 COMMENTS (34)ON

 Make sure you complete the documentation

-One headache when you deal with direct buyer is that you need to make sure that car is transferred to the new owner.
+One headache when you deal with the direct buyer is that you need to make sure that the car is transferred to the new owner.
 The RTO related works are to be completed.
 Never sell the car without making sure that the documentation is complete.
-Else incase of any accidents or criminal cases where car is involved, you will be considered as the owner because the RC book has your name on it.
+Else in case of any accidents or criminal cases where a car is involved, you will be considered as the owner because the RC book has your name on it.

-I think if you are getting a good price (not the highest) and you come across a genuine nice buyer, its better to close the deal rather than trying to maximize the deal and loose the good buyer in process.
+I think if you are getting a good price (not the highest) and you come across a genuine nice buyer, it’s better to close the deal rather than trying to maximize the deal and lose the good buyer in process.